7 Best Coffee Scales: Reviews and Buying Guide

 - Material: ABS resin

 The model we reviewed is completely black and you can also get one with a metallic top.
 This should make the Hario universally aesthetically appealing.
 But, the accuracy and ease of use are the V60’s true highlights.
-It can measure down to 0.1 gram and it offers simple touch controls.
+It can measure down to 0.1g and it offers simple touch controls.

 What we love about the Hario V60 drip scale is a beautifully simple design… We love this scale’s sleek black matte finish and […] streamlined design on the display screen.